-- 5. If you do not want to integrate with Oracle Internet Directory, then do not select Enter LDAP Parameters. - 6.
 To enter configuration parameters for the seeded Java-based notification mailer service component Workflow Notification Mailer, select Enter Mailer Parameters and select Get Mailer Values.

-Enter values for the following parameters, and then click OK. - Inbound Email Account: Server Name: Enter the name of the inbound IMAP mail server. - Inbound Email Account: Username: Enter the user name of the mail account where the notification mailer receives e-mail messages. - Inbound Email Account: Password: Enter the password of the mail account specified in the Username parameter. - Outbound Email Account: Server Name: Enter the name of the outbound SMTP mail server.
+Enter values for the following parameters, and then click OK.

+- Inbound Email Account: Server Name: Enter the name of the inbound IMAP mail server. - Inbound Email Account: Username: Enter the user name of the mail account where the notification mailer receives e-mail messages. - Inbound Email Account: Password: Enter the password of the mail account specified in the Username field. - Outbound Email Account: Server Name: Enter the name of the outbound SMTP mail server. - Email Processing: Processed Folder: Enter the name of the mail folder in the inbound e-mail account where the notification mailer places successfully processed notification messages.

-- Email Processing: Processed Folder: Enter the name of the mail folder in the inbound e-mail account where the notification mailer places successfully processed notification messages. - Email Processing: Discard Folder: Enter the name of the mail folder in the inbound e-mail account where the notification mailer places incoming messages that are not recognized as notification messages. - Message Generation: HTML Agent: The HTML Agent is the base URL that identifies the Web agent defined for Oracle Workflow in Oracle HTTP Server.
+- Email Processing: Discard Folder: Enter the name of the mail folder in the inbound e-mail account where the notification mailer places incoming messages that are not recognized as notification messages. - Message Generation: HTML Agent: Enter the base URL that identifies the Web agent defined for Oracle Workflow in Oracle HTTP Server.
 The notification mailer uses this URL to support e-mail notifications with HTML attachments.
 By default, this parameter is set to the following placeholder value: